econia-labs/emojicoin-dot-fun/doc/doc-site/docs/about/how-it-works.md

 throughout the state transition.
 Moreover, after the bonding curve state transition, anyone can provide liquidity into the CPAMM!

+## Blackpaper

+For a more in-depth overview of the emojicoin dot fun mechanism design, see the [emojicoin dot fun blackpaper]!

 ## Emojicoin or else

 The only coins that can be launched are emojicoins from the